 I took the screen capture from a regular-size Macbook screen in my Chrome browser.
 Notice how 90% of the visible space (“above the fold”) displays Google reviews.

 The same holds true for mobile queries, except that all the visible screen space is Google reviews.

-When a consumer does so, once again, they see star ratings which influence what they think of the local business.
+When a consumer does so, once again, they see star ratings that influence what they think of the local business.

 This is why Google is the most influential review site.
 The cognitive bias of anchoring, plus Google’s visual domination of the SERPs means that your business’s reputation depends on the reviews that consumers see in a Google query.